hortty/Dijkstra-py/README.md

 # Dijkstra algorithm

-I made this Dijkstra code using graphs and python language, to demonstrate how it works and consolidate my studies.
+I made this Dijkstra code using graphs and python language, to demonstrate how it works and consolidate my studies in Graphs.